Taking the time to craft an effective resume is incredibly important when looking for a new job.

 - Functional – This type focuses more on skills than it does experience.
 Instead of jumping into your work history, functional resumes lead with a “Qualifications” or “Professional Summary” or “Accomplishments” section at the top.
 There, you will break down the skills or experience you have gained over your career.
 At the bottom of the resume, you can include a concise list of your work experience.

 When to use: Have gaps in your resume or looking to get into a new field?
 A functional resume might be a good choice.

 - Combination/Hybrid – This style of resume is a cross between chronological and functional and focuses equally on skills and work experience.
 The top of the resume will showcase your skills and accomplishments.
 Below that you will list your work history in reverse chronological order.

-When to use: This resume format is ideal in that you can show an employer what you bring to the table, but you’re sharing your employment history in an easy-to-read way.
+When to use: This resume format is great if you’ve recently graduated or are early in your career.
+It’s ideal in that you can show an employer what you bring to the table, but you’re sharing your employment history in an easy-to-read way.

 Having an email address on your resume is extremely important.
 Just as important is making sure it’s professional.
 It’s something that often gets overlooked by job seekers, but something that potential employers do notice.

 Unsure if your email is professional or not?
 Have someone else read it aloud to you.
 Or simply imagine how you would feel having a hiring manager read it back to you.
-If you feel comfortable with that, you’re good to go.
+If you feel comfortable with that, you’re probably good to go.
+If you’re still unsure, try to imagine that anything other than your name as your email is a potential conversation starter.
+Is it a conversation you want to have?
 Not the case?
 An email with just your first and last name or initials is always a safe bet.

 Writing Your Resume